-This point covers colour, shape, and fabric, but also functionality and how the bag is worn or carried.
+This point covers color, shape, and fabric, but also functionality and how the bag is worn or carried.
 Do you want to wear it across your body, over your shoulder, or as a backpack?
-Lots of changing bags can be worn multiple ways, come with adjustable, detachable, and padded straps for comfort, or have clips that can be attached to your pram.
+Lots of changing bags can be worn multiple ways, come with adjustable, detachable, and padded straps for comfort, or have clips that can be attached to your stroller.

 Baby changing bag essentials

-Let’s run through what you’ll need to pack in your baby’s changing bag so you’re ready to pop on a fresh nappy, whenever, wherever.
+Let’s run through what you’ll need to pack in your baby’s changing bag so you’re ready to pop on a fresh diaper, whenever, wherever.

 A baby care kit

-Perfect for popping in your changing bag, our baby healthcare kit contains nine essential items to look after your baby at home or on the go.
+Perfect for popping in your changing bag, a baby healthcare kit contains essential items to look after your baby at home or on the go.

 A spare outfit for baby